waterforflowers/Bedtime_Story/LogicAndFunctions.md

 - You should see output similar to * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit).
 This indicates the backend server is running and ready to receive requests.
 Keep this terminal window open.

 - Once the backend is running, you can open your frontend HTML file in a web browser, and it will communicate with this Python server to generate stories.

+**⚙️ Why it works this way ⚙️**

+- API Key Security: Crucially, it keeps your Gemini API key hidden on the server, preventing exposure in the frontend.

+- Backend Logic & Control: It centralizes logic like validating user inputs and constructing the detailed AI prompt, ensuring data integrity before interacting with the Gemini API.

+- Cross-Origin Communication: As a backend, it acts as a necessary intermediary to handle requests from your frontend (Canvas) due to browser security policies (CORS).

+- Maintainability: This separation allows for cleaner development, testing, and easier updates to either the frontend or backend independently.